Emergency department: Nomenclature in English

 Emergency department became commonly used when emergency medicine was recognized as a medical specialty, and hospitals and medical centres developed departments of emergency medicine to provide services.
-Other common variations include 'emergency ward', 'emergency centre' or 'emergency unit'.
+Other common variations include "emergency ward", "emergency unit", or "emergency center".

-Accident and Emergency (A&E) has been the term used in the United Kingdom since the 1980s when the term Casualty was gradually replaced.
+Accident and emergency (A&E) has been the term used in the United Kingdom since the 1980s when the term casualty was gradually replaced.
 In 2003, it was suggested by the UK Government that the word accident be removed from the name in a bid to deter non-emergency cases, though this was never taken up.
 It is also the term used in Hong Kong.
-Earlier terms such as 'casualty' or 'casualty department' were previously used officially and continue to be used informally.
-The same applies to 'emergency room', 'emerg', or 'ER' in North America, originating when emergency facilities were provided in a single room of the hospital by the department of surgery.
+Earlier terms such as "casualty ward", "casualty department", or "casualty" were previously used officially and continue to be used informally.
+The same applies to "emergency room", "emerg", or "ER" in North America, originating when emergency facilities were provided in a single room of the hospital by the department of surgery.

 Signage

 Regardless of naming convention, there is a widespread usage of directional signage in white text on a red background across the world, which indicates the location of the emergency department, or a hospital with such facilities.

-Signs on emergency departments may contain additional information In some American states, there is close regulation of the design and content of such signs.
+Signs on emergency departments may contain additional information.
+In some American states, there is close regulation of the design and content of such signs.
 For example, California requires wording such as "Comprehensive Emergency Medical Service" and "Physician On Duty", to prevent persons in need of critical care from presenting to facilities that are not fully equipped and staffed.

 In some countries, including the United States and Canada, a smaller facility that may provide assistance in medical emergencies is known as a clinic.
 Larger communities often have walk-in clinics where people with medical problems that would not be considered serious enough to warrant an emergency department visit can be seen.
 These clinics often do not operate on a 24-hour basis.
 Very large clinics may operate as "free-standing emergency centres", which are open 24 hours and can manage a very large number of conditions.
-However, if a patient presents to a free-standing clinic with a condition requiring hospital admission, he or she must be transferred to an actual hospital, as these facilities do not have the capability to provide inpatient care.
+However, if a patient presents to a free-standing clinic with a condition requiring hospital admission, they must be transferred to an actual hospital, as these facilities do not have the capability to provide inpatient care.